CE Policies and Procedures

 1. Finish the course.

 2. Wait for the email from Fresno Pacific University congratulating you on your course completion.
-Access your account on the CE website at https://ce.fresno.edu and click on My Account and Final Grade Report to view your grade.
+Login to the Continuing Education website and click on the Sign In/My Account at the top, then Final Grade Report link on the left navigation tree.

-3. To order an official transcript, access your account on the CE website at https://ce.fresno.edu and click on My Account and the Order Transcript link and follow the instructions.
+3. To order an official transcript, login to the Continuing Education website and click on the Sign In/My Account at the top, then Order Transcripts link on the left navigation tree and follow the instructions.

 Health/Physical Education (HED/PED) and Computer Technology (TEC) courses do not fulfill the computer or health component requirements for the California Clear Credential.